 Other Retiree Insurance Options - Using Sick Leave

-OGI & PERSI are currently working to establish agreements with carries that would enable those employees that retire directly from employment with the state of Idaho to use PERSI-administered sick leave funds to pay premiums for voluntary retiree insurance options including Dental, Vision, Long Term Care and/or Life Insurance.
+OGI & PERSI are currently working to establish agreements with carries that would enable those employees that retire directly from employment with the state of Idaho to use PERSI-administered sick leave funds to pay premiums for voluntary retiree insurance options including and limited to Dental, Vision, Long Term Care and/or Life Insurance.